-Metro: the metro’s peak hour performance has reached its objective or is significantly moving upwards on 11 metro lines.
-Overall, we are close to 94% of production (93.8%), up 4 points from December 2022.
+- Metro: the metro’s peak hour performance has reached its objective or is significantly moving upwards on 10 metro lines.
+Overall, we are close to 95% of production.
 Mobilization continues on the most affected metro lines, with notable improvements already made.
-Metro lines 10 and 12 have already gained 15 and 10 production points respectively.
-Metro line 12 remains a high priority to receive newly trained drivers and personnel from other workshops, who will strengthen maintenance teams and accelerate the provision of trains.
-As for metro line 8, its improved service offer remains somewhat slow (89.5%, up 10 points from December 2022), due to aging rolling stock and infrastructure.
+These lines have received newly trained drivers and personnel from other workshops, who will strengthen maintenance teams and accelerate the provision of trains.

-RER: we have exceeded 95% of production on RER line A after notable difficulties in January and February, due to extreme cold causing cracks in rails, and a higher number of interruptions due to passenger health issues.
-On RER line B, production for February stood at 91.6% – an unsatisfactory level, affected in particular by the strikes during the early part of the year.
+- RER: we have exceeded 93,8% of production on RER line A after notable difficulties due to a higher number of interruptions due to passenger health issues.

 These results were achieved through the company’s large-scale mobilization with a solid action plan, in particular, the roll-out of an ambitious hiring policy, and the planned recruitment of 6,600 new employees in 2023 throughout the Île-de-France region.
 The breakdown of this hiring objective includes 2,300 bus drivers, 700 station staff members, 620 maintenance staff, 400 metro drivers and 120 security officers.
 During the first semester, nearly 3,000 agents have already been recruited, which is approximately 66% of the total target.
 Specifically, for the metro, we have already hired 300 drivers out of the 400 positions sought, which is more than 75% of our goal as well.
 Furthermore, the upcoming training sessions are fully booked at 100%.

 RATP also intends to continue working on areas with a heavy impact on traffic, notably passenger health issues and unattended belongings: